 Each year is a little different, but flu activity often begins to increase in October.
 It's also when experts suggest getting the annual flu shot – recommended for everyone 6 months and older (with rare exceptions).

 The flu shot can reduce your risk of a weakened immune system and potentially being co-infected with multiple viruses at the same time.
 Having COVID-19 and influenza simultaneously could be associated with much more severe outcomes than having just one alone.

-Dr. David Priest, at Novant Health Infectious Disease Specialists in Winston-Salem and Kernersville, explains why, outside of the obvious reason, the flu shot is so important.
+As the chief safety, quality and epidemiology officer at Novant Health, Dr. David Priest, explains why, outside of the obvious reason, the flu shot is so important.
 And you’ve heard it before but it bears repeating: The flu vaccine cannot give you the flu.
 The agent used in the shot is not “live” and you will not be infected by receiving the vaccine.

 ‘Typhoid Tommy’ at the office

 We have all said it before when we didn’t really mean it.
 “Bless you.”
-A colleague sneezes into their hand before reaching for the copy machine.
+A colleague sneezes into their hand before they start hitting buttons on the copy machine.
 They assure you that their clammy complexion and raspy voice is no more than “seasonal allergies,” but you suspect otherwise.